Gemini Birthstones: Your Complete Guide

 Agate also helps promote concentration and mental function which makes it a great crystal to have with you at school or work.

 Citrine gets its name from the French word for lemon, ‘citron.’
 Its yellow hue fosters positivity and encourages optimism in life.
-This is a variety of quartz crystal with deposits of iron inside of it.
+This is a variety of quartz crystals with deposits of iron inside of them.
 For centuries, people across many cultures have believed that citrine gets its healing powers directly from the sun.

 In ancient times, many people believed citrine could calm tempers, soothe anger, and manifest desires.
 Unlike other crystals and gemstones, citrine doesn’t actually need to be cleansed ever.
 This is because it absorbs, changes, and gets rid of any negative energy around it.